Alex Cox: Microfeature period (2007–present)

 Alex Cox had attempted to get a Repo Man sequel, titled Waldo's Hawaiian Holiday, produced in the mid-'90s, but the project fell apart, with the script adapted into a graphic novel of the same name.
 For his next micro-feature, he wrote a fresh attempt at a Repo follow-up, although it contained no recurring characters, so as to preserve Universal's rights to the original.
 Repo Chick was filmed entirely against a green screen, with backgrounds of digital composites, live action shots, and miniatures matted in afterwards, to produce an artificial look.
 It premiered at the Venice Film Festival on 9 September 2009.

 As of July 2012, Cox was teaching film production and screenwriting at the University of Colorado at Boulder.

 In 2013 Cox directed Bill, the Galactic Hero, developed from a science fiction book by Harry Harrison.
 It was funded by a successful Kickstarter funding campaign, raising $114,957 of the original $100,000 goal.
 The film was to be made, created and acted by his film students in monochrome with supervision from professional film makers who would be giving their time on the film for free.

 Cox's 2013 book The President and the Provocateur examines events in the lives of John F. Kennedy and Lee Harvey Oswald leading up to Kennedy's assassination, with reference to the various conspiracy theories.

 In 2017 Cox directed another crowdfunded film, Tombstone Rashomon, which tells the tale of the Gunfight at the O.K.
 Corral from multiple perspectives in the style of Akira Kurosawa's 1950 film Rashomon.

-In September 2019, Cox started the podcast ‘Conversations with Cox and Kjølseth’ with his friend and colleague Pablo Kjølseth.
-In October 2022, Cox announced the end of the podcast, citing its small audience and the comparative success of podcasts by Joe Dante, Quentin Tarantino and Cox’s one-time collaborator Roger Deakins.
+In September 2019, Cox started the podcast Conversations with Cox and Kjølseth with his friend and colleague Pablo Kjølseth.
+In October 2022, Cox announced the end of the podcast, citing its small audience and the comparative success of podcasts by Joe Dante, Quentin Tarantino and Cox's one-time collaborator Roger Deakins.

+In June 2024 Cox began crowdfunding a film adaptation of Nikolai Gogol's novel Dead Souls, which he says will be his last film.